 - Cost: It’s no secret that sleepaway camps are much pricier than day camps.

-Whether you choose day camps or sleepaway camps, taking advantage of Fini Concierge’s personal admin services can help you figure out which is the best fit for your child.
+Whether you choose day camps or sleepaway camps, taking advantage of Fini Concierge’s Family Assistant services can help you figure out which is the best fit for your child.